aschult5/primal/README.md

 7 is PRIME
 ```

+## Testing
+googletest is used for unit testing. `make check` or `nix-build --arg doCheck true` will build and run gtest.

+Batch mode allows you to specify many integers to test in one connection.
+Inputs to batch mode are either a file or an integer passed on startup.

+Interactive mode allows you to manually test new cases, before they're automated.

 ## Why require a specific command-line argument to have 64-bit & 128-bit support?
 GCC does not support 128bit integer literals.
 It has to be input somehow, and user-input is the easiest.